-The Company has authorized ordinary shares of 50,000,000 ordinary shares of \$0.01 par value each as of March 31, 2020.
-The holders of ordinary shares are entitled to one vote for each share held.
-The holders of ordinary shares have no preemptive or other subscription rights, and there are no redemption or sinking fund provisions with respect to such shares.
+At the Company's extraordinary general meeting of shareholders on January 28, 2021, the Company's shareholders approved an increase of an additional 150,000,000 ordinary shares of \$0.01 par value each to the number of authorized ordinary shares and the Company's Articles of Association were amended accordingly.
+The Company has authorized ordinary shares of 300,000,000 ordinary shares of \$0.01 par value each as of June 30, 2021.
+The holders of ordinary shares are entitled toone vote for each share held.
+The holders of ordinary shares currently have no preemptive or other subscription rights, and there are no redemption or sinking fund provisions with respect to such shares.